breakanalysis/asciiban/README.md

 ## Data
 - Data resides in $ASCIIBAN_DATADIR or by default in $HOME/.asciiban.d
 - To persist issues use any method of your choice.
 If the data directory is a git repo, pushing and pulling can be done with ```fab push``` and ```fab pull```.
+- Issues are stored under the `issues` subfolder.
+The filename of an issue is equal to its id.
+The subtasks of issue N are stored under N.d/.
+Thus a path can become \<datadir\>/issues/1.d/5.d/3.

 ## Install